 Making images underwater is a totally new world for creativity and expression.
 However, shooting in the water takes a unique degree of preparation and equipment.
 I’ll share some of the methods I use to make pictures below the surface.

-Underwater housing units allow you to shoot photos and video up to 33′ under water while the sound blimps reduce shutter sounds by up to 90%.
-So whether you’re doing ethereal, watery fashion shoots, capturing athletes in strong surf, or being as inconspicuous as possible at a special event, we’ll have you (and your gear) covered with AquaTech.
+Underwater housings for cameras, lenses, and flashes allow you to shoot photos and video up to 33′ underwater.
+So whether you’re doing ethereal, watery fashion shoots, capturing athletes in strong surf, snorkeling, or just want added protection when on a boat, we have you (and your gear) covered with AquaTech.